 The first day at a new school can be an incredibly isolating experience.
-Whether you are in kindergarten or your last year of high school, there is an undeniable terror that comes with summer winding down and the looming threat of class rapidly approaching.
+Whether you are in kindergarten or your last year of high school, there is an undeniable fear that comes with summer winding down and the looming threat of class rapidly approaching.
 And it is especially terrible when you are at a brand new school, as you are all but guaranteed to be filled with the unique and potent fear of entering a whole new world, wondering if there is really a place for you.
 It’s a fear nearly everyone has felt at some point in their life.
 But that real-life pain translates to absolute gold on screen.
 Here are ten movies that managed to perfectly capture all of the awkwardness and anxiety that nearly everyone experienced walking into school on that dreaded first day.

 10. Monsters University (2013)

 No first day of school list would be complete without a college film.
 And while Monsters University may not compare to classics like Animal House or Revenge of the Nerds in the college film canon, Mike Wazowski walking through Monster’s University’s campus for the first time gives an accurate, if slightly sanitized look at what makes college such a special time.
 It’s impossible not to get nostalgic as Mike crosses paths with every cliche but spot-on trope associated with college move-in day.
 Overenthusiastic RAs!
 Club sign-ups!
 Terrible cafeteria food!
 But above all else, the scene shows exactly why heading to college is such an exciting time in every kid’s life: for the first time, you really feel like you get to decide who you want to be.